 Unfortunately, there is no “diet” to cure incontinence.
 On the other hand, what you are eating can have an important effect on the issues you may be facing.
 When suffering from incontinence, it is important to understand all the ways that you can help to manage your problems.
-Read on to learn more about how you can change your diet to help with incontinence.
+Read on to learn more about how diet and incontinence are closely correlated and how you can change your diet to help with incontinence.

 Common Bladder Irritants:

 - Caffeine is present in many things that you may consume on a daily basis.
 Coffee beans, tea leaves, soda, over-the-counter medication, and some foods all contain caffeine.
 These can all result in urgency, frequency, and incontinence.
 Studies have shown that individuals who reduce their caffeine intake to less than 100mg per day have seen an improvement in their incontinence symptoms.
 Eliminating caffeine products can help manage incontinence, but be sure to slowly limit caffeine over several weeks to reduce headaches during the withdrawal.